DiwanshuG/trekVibe/README.md

-#This is an UI of a Travel website , Which help me you in exploring in all indian Trek.
+#This is an UI of a Travel website , Which help you in exploring all indian Trek.